SnapLogic/documentation/autosync/config-snowflake-acct-as-data-destination.md

-# Configure a Snowflake account as a data destination {#config-snowflake-acct-as-data-destination .task}
+# Configure a Snowflake account as a data destination

 You can configure a new account destination in AutoSync by using the user credentials from your existing Snowflake account.